An Introduction to the Site training in Clinical Psychoanalysis

-The Site is well known for its critical and comparative engagement with the theories and practices of psychoanalysis.
-Rather than being rooted in one body of psychoanalytic thought, the training explores the different psychoanalytic schools – Lacanian, Object Relations, Kleinian, Relational, Jungian, Freudian – and reflects on the place of those schools within the contemporary social field.
+The Site South West now runs an annual introductory course, in addition to its established UKCP training in clinical psychoanalysis.
+This course is an introduction to the Site SW training, as well as an introduction to the theories and practices of psychoanalysis.
+The Site is well known for its critical and comparative engagement with the different traditions of psychoanalytic thought.
+Rather than being rooted in one body of psychoanalytic theory, the training explores the different psychoanalytic schools – Lacanian, Object Relations, Kleinian, Relational, Jungian, and Freudian – and reflects on the place of those schools within the contemporary social field.
 This course will introduce you to the breadth and diversity of psychoanalysis as well as the Site’s distinctive approach.

 Who would this course interest?

 If you are already working as a counsellor, it is an opportunity to broaden your knowledge base within the field of psychoanalysis and to enhance your clinical practice.
-It will also give you the opportunity to learn about different supervision approaches.
 If you are thinking of doing a psychoanalytic training, then this course will give you a broad introduction to the ideas and practices that a training will involve.
 The course will also be of interest to those who want to find out more about the relevance of psychoanalysis to the dilemmas and conflicts of contemporary life.

-The course is run by the Site South West training committee and all the seminar leaders are active members of the Site in the South West.
+The course is run by the Site SW Council and all the seminar leaders are active members of the Site in the SW.

 Date & times

-For further enquires Dr Sally Sales can be contacted on 01726 870169 or firstname.lastname@example.org
+For further enquires please contact Dr Sally Sales on 01726 870169 or firstname.lastname@example.org